Water-borne Diseases and You

 Bacteria, Viruses, and Parasites

 Water-borne illnesses are often the result of any combination of these three microorganisms.
-Those affected are often stricken with dangerously dehydrating diarrhea, minor to extensive damage to their gastrointestinal tract, and other far reaching complications.
+Those affected are often stricken with dangerously dehydrating diarrhoea, minor to extensive damage to their gastrointestinal tract, and other far reaching complications.
 Here, we take a closer look at the culprits of such conditions.

-Traveller’s Diarrhea
+Traveller’s Diarrhoea

 If you’ve ever been overseas on work or holiday, chances are that you’ve experienced this dreaded ailment.
-Traveller’s diarrhea is most often caused by a few toxin-producing strains of the bacteria, Escherichia Coli or e. coli.
-The funny thing about it – once you get past the stomach cramps and persistent diarrhea – is that you’ll eventually build up an immunity to the bacteria, just like the locals.
+Traveller’s diarrhoea is most often caused by a few toxin-producing strains of the bacteria, Escherichia Coli or e. coli.
+The funny thing about it – once you get past the stomach cramps and persistent diarrhoea – is that you’ll eventually build up an immunity to the bacteria, just like the locals.
 However, since the process often takes months of prolonged exposure, the average tourist typically doesn’t gain immunity.

-• Cause: Enterotoxigenic Escherichia Colimeasures 0.5 microns in size and is killed at temperatures of 65°C and above
+• Cause: Enterotoxigenic Escherichia Coli measures 0.5 microns in size and is killed at temperatures of 65°C and above

 • Severity: Mild to moderate